Jun711/jun711.github.io/_posts/2019-03-19-aws-api-gateway-access-control-with-iam-cognito-lambda-custom-authorizer.md

 1. On Api Gateway console left panel, choose your API and select 'Resources'.
 ![AWS API Gateway Authorizer](/assets/images/2019-03-19-aws-api-gateway-access-control-with-iam-cognito-lambda-custom-authorizer/aws-api-gateway-console-resources-item-2019-03-19.png)

-2. Select 'Resources' on the left panel.
-Select the resource and method that you want to secure.
+2. On the resource list, select the resource and method that you want to secure.
 ![AWS API Gateway API Method Request](/assets/images/2019-03-19-aws-api-gateway-access-control-with-iam-cognito-lambda-custom-authorizer/aws-api-gatway-console-api-resources-method-request-2019-03-19.png)

 3. On Method Request menu, in settings section, click pencil icon on the right of Authorization item to open up Authorization option menu.